ronutu/ctf-writeups/Hack The Box/Behind the Scenes/README.md

 ./challenge <password>
 ```

 To further investigate, we open the file in Ghidra to analyze it more deeply.
-While examining the binary, we find the main function:
+The main function looks like this:

 ```c
 void main(void)